 If you haven’t already, make it a goal this week to set aside an hour and create a budget for yourself.

 While I understand this cocksure attitude, it’s always better to be safe than sorry.
-As someone who has worked in the bankruptcy courts, I’ve seen firsthand the financial damage that unforeseen medical expenses can cause.
+As someone who worked in the bankruptcy courts, I’ve seen firsthand the financial damage that unforeseen medical expenses can cause.
 Most of the folks filing for bankruptcy were there because they weren’t able to pay for unexpected medical bills.

 Don’t take that risk.
 Just get the darn health insurance.
 If you have a job that offers health insurance, explore your company’s options.
 If you don’t have a job that offers health insurance, search your state’s insurance exchange for an affordable plan.